Pen Green Centre for Children and Their Families

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-- GCSEs or equivalent, grade 4/C or above in English Language, Maths and Science
+GCSEs or equivalent qualifications at grade 4/C or above in English Language, Maths and at least one Science.

-- A proven commitment to teaching as a career
+- A commitment to teaching as a career

 - Clear and accurate written and verbal communication